30 Photos That Show Why Senior Dogs Are the Best

 In 2016, an older dog named Che barked to alert residents of a fire in the building.
 When the firefighters arrived, they found the very good boy lying on top of his owner, shielding her from the flames.

-They're young at heart.
+27. They're young at heart.

 They may not have the same energy they used to, but all dogs are forever toddlers.
-So they'll still get excited when you treat them to a new toy, like this incredible 19-year-old dog from Imgur who's just as excited as a two-year-old to be pulled around in a Radio Flyer.
+So they'll still get excited when you treat them to a new toy, like this incredible 19-year-old dog who's just as excited as a two-year-old to be pulled around in a Radio Flyer.

-They remind us of how precious life is.
+28. They remind us of how precious life is.

 Take Raina, who passed away in August 2013 at 14-plus years, for example.